macsecurity/laptop/README.md

 ## Debugging script failures

 Your last `laptop` run will be saved to a file called `laptop.log` in your home folder.
-Read through it to see if you can debug the issue yourself, with the help of the [Troubleshooting Errors](https://github.com/monfresh/laptop/wiki/Troubleshooting-Errors) Wiki article.
-If not, copy the entire contents of `laptop.log` into a
+Read through it to see if you can debug the issue yourself.

-[new GitHub Issue](https://github.com/monfresh/laptop/issues/new) (or attach the whole log file to the issue) for me and I'll be glad to help you.
+**Note that this free script does not include support.
+I am working on a premium version of the script that will automatically handle all the common errors that have been reported over the years.**

+**The premium script is almost ready, and if you need help right away, you can help me test it by [booking a $10 session with me](https://savvycal.com/monfresh/dev-setup).**

 ## How to tell if the script worked